Fentanyl Rehab in Houston, TX

 3. Itchiness, nausea, and vomiting

 Fentanyl is sometimes mixed with other drugs such as heroin, cocaine or meth.
 This can easily lead to a deadly overdose.
-If you observe any of the following symptoms, seek emergency aid.
+If you observe any of the following symptoms, seek emergency help.

 1. Extreme dizziness